Substitution Cipher Tool

 Vary Your Key Type

 Experiment with different key types for stronger encryption.
-A full custom alphabet offers the highest entropy, followed by a unique keyword, then a simple Caesar shift.
+A full custom alphabet offers the highest entropy (all 26 letters displaced), followed by a unique keyword, then a simple Caesar shift.

 The Enduring Legacy of Substitution Ciphers in Cryptography

-Later, more complex polyalphabetic substitution ciphers, such as the Vigenère cipher (often misattributed to Blaise de Vigenère in the 16th century), emerged, using multiple shifting alphabets to enhance security.
+Later, more complex polyalphabetic substitution ciphers, such as the Vigenere cipher (16th century), emerged, using multiple shifting alphabets to enhance security.
 While significantly more robust than single-alphabet ciphers, these too eventually fell to sophisticated cryptanalysis techniques.
-The principles established by these early methods, however, laid critical groundwork for the development of modern cryptography, influencing the design of complex machines like the Enigma during World War II, which essentially automated a highly intricate form of polyalphabetic substitution.
+The principles established by these early methods laid critical groundwork for the development of modern cryptography, influencing machines like the Enigma during World War II.

 Decoding the Logic Behind Substitution Ciphers

-1. Caesar Shift: A numerical shift value (e.g., 3) moves each letter forward or backward in the alphabet.
+1. Caesar Shift: A numerical shift value (e.g., 3) moves each letter forward in the alphabet.
 For instance, A becomes D, B becomes E, and so on.

-2. Keyword Cipher: A chosen keyword (e.g., SECRET) is used to construct the cipher alphabet.
-Unique letters from the keyword appear first, followed by the remaining letters of the standard alphabet in their usual order, excluding those already used.
+2. Keyword Cipher: A chosen keyword (e.g., SECRET) constructs the cipher alphabet.
+Unique letters from the keyword appear first, followed by the remaining letters of the standard alphabet in order.

-The calculator then iterates through your input message, finds each letter in the standard alphabet, and replaces it with the corresponding letter from the generated cipher alphabet based on your chosen mode (encode or decode).
-Non-alphabetic characters like spaces and punctuation are passed through unchanged.
+The tool iterates through your input message, finds each letter in the standard alphabet, and replaces it with the corresponding letter from the generated cipher alphabet.

 // Simplified logic for encoding: